ffrank/ffrank.github.io/_posts/2016-07-01-edging-it-all-in.markdown

 can take up to 32 attributes, not counting metaparameters.
 On the other side of this coin, `mgmt` introduces some properties that only make sense under its event-based paradigm, such as the `exec` type's `watchcmd`.
-This could be worked around by creating artificial Puppet types that are very similar to the ones in `mgmt`, but that would be missing the point (which is take advantage of all the smart engineering that has gone into Puppet's type system throughout the years).
+This could be worked around by creating artificial Puppet types that are very similar to the ones in `mgmt`, but that would be missing the point (which is to take advantage of all the smart engineering that has gone into Puppet's existing type system throughout the years).
 2. The `puppet` compiler can only ever generate a graph for the specific agent that invoked it.
 The catalog it emits, and the finished graph that is translated from it, will usually be tailored